Why the absence of autonomous, multi-age playgroups makes parenting suck. (This is a reshare of Elena Bridgers’ article).

 I have Kven/Finnish, Norwegian and Sámi heritage, and love to celebrate what I can while I can.
 I am deeply thankful for my connection to my heritage and my own heart, and wish you all the best 2022 possible.

 Photo coloured by Per Ivar Somby.
-In the photo: Brita Somby, wearing traditional dress (gakti) with traditional wool shawl.
+In the photo: Brita Somby, wearing traditional dress (gákti) with traditional wool shawl.
+Reindeer pants and boots.

-The nine remaining Sámi languages are spoken here in the north of Europe (see map and gallery below) in a cross-border region which includes Norway, Sweden, Finland and the Kola Peninsula of Russia.
-This region is generally called Sápmi – mostly by Sámis, and is sometimes referred to as Lapland.
-Laponia in Swedish Lapland is the World’s largest unmodified UNESCO nature area still cultured by natives.
-Sámis are indigenous to Sápmi and Northern Europe, our heritage and ancestry traces back to Ural mountains, Siberia.
+The eight remaining Sámi languages are spoken here in the north of Europe (see map and gallery below) in a cross-border region which includes Norway, Sweden, Finland and the Kola Peninsula of Russia.
+This region is generally called Sápmi – mostly by northern Sámis, and is sometimes referred to as Lapland or Samiland.
+Laponia in Swedish Lapland is the one of the World’s largest unmodified UNESCO nature area still cultured by natives.
+Sámis are indigenous to Sápmi/Northern Europe and Kola Peninsula, our heritage and ancestry traces back to Ural mountains and Siberia.
+Sámi is part of the Uralic language family, alongside Khanty, Mansi, Nganasan and Karelian, to mention a few.
+Lap is considered a deragatory term for Sámi person.

 Sámi languages speakers estimate: